Eulogy Examples for a Sister

 So today, as we gather to remember her, I choose not just to mourn—but to celebrate.
 To celebrate the sister who made life brighter, who offered love without condition, and whose spirit still lives in every act of kindness I witness.
 I’ll miss her every day, every hour, but I will also feel her beside me—when I laugh, when I love, and when I choose to live with the same compassion she showed so effortlessly.
 Her story is forever part of mine, woven into everything I do.

-🕊️ The Love We Rebuilt
+🕊️ Eulogy Example - The Love We Rebuilt

 (A sincere and healing tribute to a sister whose relationship was complex, but ultimately brought peace.)